If you’re on the hunt for a new role, here’s some helpful advice to help you narrow down the options and find the next step in your career.

 - whether it will help you develop the skills and experience you need to support your longer-term aspirations

-It’s also worth having a read of this previous blog post which provides some helpful insight into what some of the terminology you’re likely to come across in job ads really means.
+It’s also worth having a read of this previous blog post of ours which provides some helpful insight into what some of the terminology you’re likely to come across in job ads really means.

 The lifestyle fit